Blue Raiders heading to the Big Dance! MT to face Saint Mary's Tuesday

 On making the tourney for the first time since 1989...

 "It just feels so good.
 It feels good for our fan base.
 It's been a long time coming.
-To put us in postseason three of the last four years and the taking the stepping stones up - to now having that much respect to get an eleven seed at-large, it kind of shows where our program has gotten to."
+To put us in postseason three of the last four years and taking the steps up - to now having that much respect to get an eleven seed at-large, it kind of shows where our program has gotten to."

 JUNIOR GUARD KERRY HAMMONDS